-For the price of a pint of beer (or a coffee and a biscuit if you prefer) our chief engineer will listen carefully to your mix in our acoustically clinical environment with trained, experienced ears, then advise on mix specifics on your track.
+For the price of a couple of pints of beer (or a few coffees and a biscuit if you prefer) our chief engineer will listen carefully to your mix in our acoustically clinical environment with trained, experienced ears, then advise on mix specifics on your track.

 This service is helpful for a professional second opinion.
 It’s even more helpful if you don’t have properly set up room response, high-end monitors or are mixing on headphones.

 If you don’t have the luxury of a sub (properly calibrated with your satellites and room), then this is worth it for the low-end confidence alone!

 We will write a decent length report on relevant elements of the track, with detailed instructions of how to fix what’s wrong, and can explain any of the technical jargon afterwards if you want.